 A company that is profiting from its product or service is more likely, but not guaranteed, to see the price of shares of company stock rise.
 Profits, called "earnings" on Wall Street, help investors know which companies are successful, which generally makes the shares more valuable and boosts their price.
-However, shareholders don't see any of this profit unless a company pays a dividend on the stock, which is an incentive many offer to encourage investors to buy shares in the company.
+However, shareholders don't see any of this profit unless a company pays a dividend on the stock or buys some stock back from investors, which is an incentive many offer to encourage investors to buy shares in the company.

 Returns on Stocks